How do minerals affect how gallbladder stones are formed?

 How can a lack of bile cause a Calcium deficiency?

-Calcium is absorbed best with fats so if there is an inability to break down your fats, Calcium will not be utilized or used throughout your body.
-In addition, the blood will strip Calcium from bone for use in the bloodstream triggering osteoporosis or poor bone density.
-We can see on a Hair Mineral Analysis if you have low to highly toxic amounts of Calcium that are smothering your cells or stuck as arthritis needing detoxification.
+Calcium is absorbed best with fats so if there is an inability to break down your fats, calcium will not be utilized or used throughout your body.
+In addition, the blood will strip Calcium from bone and pull it into your bloodstream triggering osteoporosis or poor bone density.
+At this point arteriosclerosis can occur.
+We can see on a Hair Mineral Analysis if you have low or highly toxic amounts of Calcium that are either smothering your cells or stuck as arthritis needing detoxification.

 How does Magnesium help gallstones?